Dear

 Gastdocent vakgroep Management KULeuven, Faculteit Architectuur sinds 2022

-Als freelancer met als missie: om van fantastische architecten-bureau’s ook fantastische bedrijven te maken, werkte ik al samen met: NAV, Vai, Marge architecten en aNNo architecten.
+Als freelancer heb ik als missie: om van fantastische architectenkantoren ook fantastische bedrijven te maken.

 Hey, ik ben Paulien.